c0y01202/veest-news-crunch/README.md

 ## PURPOSE:

-The purpose of Chatter Verse is to offer a chat website using the MVC paradigm that can be used on desktop or mobile to keep family and friends in touch.
-The target audience are for people who travel internationally who want to keep in touch and chat on a newer private forum.
+The purpose of Chatter Verse is to offer a chat website using the MVC paradigm that can be used on desktop or mobile to keep family and friends up to date with current chats about web development.
+The target audience are for people who want to post information on new articles related to the technology industry.
 Chatter Verse includes a login page, a dynamically generated HTML main page and a log out page.
+It also keeps track of usernames and passwords.

 ## Table of Contents::mag: